-S.G. (first author) has no financial competing interest to disclose.
-S.G. (second author) acknowledges financial support from MEXT/JSPS KAKENHI 17K19669, partly by 18H01726 and 19H03661, and from Bristol-Myers Squibb for independent research support project (33999603).
-S.G. (second author) acknowledges grant support from Vehicle Racing Commemorative Foundation and Nakatani Foundation for Advancement of Measuring Technologies in Biomedical Engineering.
-S.G. (second author) received research funding from Sanofi, Pfizer, and Ono, and a modest personal fee from Bayer.
-S.G. (second author) is an Associate Editor for Circulation, Journal of Biorheology, and Archives of Medical Science and Section Editor for Thrombosis and Haemostasis.
+Conflict of interest: S.G.
+(1st author) has no financial competing interest to disclose.
+S.G.
+(2nd author) acknowledges financial support from MEXT/ISPS KAKENHI 17K19669, partly by 18H01726 and 19H03661, and from Bristol-Myers Squibb for independent research support project (33999603).
+S.G.
+(2nd author) acknowledges grant support from Vehicle Racing Commemorative Foundation and Nakatani Foundation for Advancement of Measuring Technologies in Biomedical Engineering.
+S.G.
+(2nd author) received research funding from Sanofi, Pfizer, and Ono, and a modest personal fee from Bayer.
+S.G.
+(2nd author) is an associate editor for Circulation, Journal of Biorheology, and Archives of Medical Science and section editor for Thrombosis and Haemostasis.
 K.S.P. has no financial competing interest to disclose.
 J.P.B. reports personal fees from Thrombosis Research Institute, during the conduct of the study.
+A.J.C. has received Institutional grants and personal fees from Bayer, Boehringer Ingelheim, BMS/Pfizer and Daichi Sankyo.
+D.A.F. has received personal fees from BMS/Pfizer, Boehringer-Ingelheim, Daiichi Sankyo, and Bayer.
+S.Z.G. has received grants from Boehringer-Ingelheim, Bristol Meyers Squibb, TG EKOS, Daiichi Sankyo, National Heart Lung and Blood Institute of the National Institutes of Health, Janssen, Thrombosis Research Group, personal fees from Bayer, Boehringer-Ingelheim, Bristol Meyers Squibb, Daiichi Sankyo, Janssen.
 S.H. has received consulting fees and honoraria from Aspen, Bayer HealthCare, BMS/Pfizer, Daiichi-Sankyo, Portola, and Sanofi.
 A.P. has received consultation fees and honoraria from Bayer HealthCare, Sanofi, and Portola.
+A.O. has nothing to disclose.
 F.M. is an employee of Bayer AG and a significant shareholder of Bayer shares.
-A.G.G.T. has received consulting fees from Bayer Health Care and honoraria from Portola and Janssen Pharmaceuticals.
-A.J.C. has received personal fees and institutional grants from Boehringer Ingelheim, Bayer, Daiichi Sankyo, and Pfizer/BMS.
-F.W.A.V. has received consulting fees and honoraria from Bayer HealthCare, BoehringerIngelheim, BMS/Pfizer, and Daiichi-Sankyo.
+A.G.G.T. has received Personal fees from Bayer Healthcare, Janssen Pharmaceutical Research & Development LLC, Portola.
+F.W.A.V. has received consulting fees and honoraria from Bayer HealthCare, Boehringer Ingelheim, BMS/Pfizer, and Daiichi-Sankyo.
 K.A.A.F. has received grants from Bayer/Janssen and AstraZeneca and consultation fees from Bayer/Janssen, Sanofi/Regeneron, and Verseon.
 B.J.G. is a consultant for Janssen Pharmaceuticals.
+A.K.K. has received research support from Bayer AG and personal fees from Bayer AG, Boehringer-Ingelheim Pharma, Daiichi Sankyo Europe, Pfizer, Janssen Pharma, Sanofi SA, and Verseon.